 The practice of unilateral contract variation – in which energy companies raise rates in the middle of fixed term contracts – is becoming increasingly unpopular with consumer advocates as well as the ACCC.

-The Victoria-based Consumer Utilities Advocacy Centre (CUAC) has long called for an end to unexpected price rises through its "fixed means fixed" campaign.
+The Victoria-based Consumer Utilities Advocacy Centre has long called for an end to unexpected price rises through its "fixed means fixed" campaign.

 In November last year, Consumer Action Law Centre CEO Gerard Brody weighed in on the issue, saying "many consumers have signed fixed term contracts believing they came with a fixed price.
 But in fact you can sign a three year deal only to have the price increased before you've received your first bill."